yoonmioh/SuppInfoProtoLexicon/README.md

 This repo contains stimuli, data, and analysis files, as follows:

+- `DetailedMaterialsAndMethods.pdf`: the Detailed Materials and Methods Supplement
 - `DetailedAnalysisAndResults.html`: the Detailed Analysis and Results Supplement
 - `DetailedAnalysisAndResults.Rmd`: the R Markdown file used to perform the analysis and generate the above html file
 - `data/`: a directory containing the response data for the two experiments